-Regarding scientific research conducted in Sweden, it covers a broad spectrum of cardiology and is usually divided into research groups, each one of them being subdivided into smaller scientifically independent teams.
+Regarding scientific research, it covers a broad spectrum of cardiology and is usually divided into research groups, each one of them being subdivided into smaller scientifically independent teams.
 The research deals with the major cardiovascular areas and is often originated in diagnostic problems investigated in the experimental laboratory-based projects and in clinical studies.

 Working as a Cardiologist in Norway